bieli/FreeItLessons/README.md

 ![CI status](https://github.com/bieli/FreeItLessons/actions/workflows/ci-checks.yaml/badge.svg)

-# FreeItLessons

-It's mini e-Learning platform with CMS and home working options for sharing education teachers with students.
+# FreeItLessons - mini e-Learning platform for IT & basic programming in Python

+The mini e-Learning platform, equipped with a content management system (CMS) and remote working features, serves as an innovative solution for connecting educators with their students.
+Developed in response to increasing demand from students during volunteer meetings focused on programming education in schools, this project provides a dynamic and flexible environment for learning.

+The platform acts as an online interface, bridging the gap between monthly in-person meetings, making education accessible beyond the confines of the traditional classroom setting.
+The emphasis on home working options ensures that students can engage with educational content at their own pace and convenience.

+One of the project's key strengths lies in its commitment to fostering great educational values.
+By integrating a mini eLearning system, educators can effectively teach programming using the [Python programming language](https://python.org) through practical examples.
+The coding module not only includes unit tests for assessment but also provides valuable suggestions, transforming it into a comprehensive learning platform that encourages active participation and continuous improvement.
+With its supportive tips and interactive features, this project goes beyond a mere "code and forget" approach, enhancing the overall learning experience for students.

 ## Features
-- welcome page
+- Welcome page
 - FAQ page (with administrator CRUD)
-- courses pages (with administrator CRUD)
+- Courses pages - simple CMS inside (with administrator CRUD)
-- excercies tasks with auto checking mechanizm on-line in system (with administrator CRUD)
+- Excercies tasks with auto checking mechanism on-line in system - online course module (with administrator CRUD)
-- about mentors
+- About mentors subpage
+- Students can grade/vote in course modules contents (modal window showing after click on course article - feedback loop for teachers)

 ### Screen shots with ready features